AlexDorobantiu/CIPP/README.md

 - contains example plugins for various consecrated image processing algorithms (more will be added)

 ### Technology:
- - Written in plain **C#** using **Visual Studio 2010**
+ - Written in plain **C#** using **Visual Studio**
- - **.NET** framework is kept to version **2.0** for compatibility with older operating systems and Visual Studio versions.
+ - **.NET** framework is kept to version **4.6.2** for compatibility with older operating systems and Visual Studio versions.
 It also encourages writing simple and portable code to other programming languages without abusing syntactic sugar provided by newer C# extensions
  - The front-end is implemented using Windows Forms

 #### Details